SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    For ATS versions before 10, this will return `0` and the value should not be taken into consideration to determine connection reuse.

+.. extractor:: outbound-addr-remote
+   :result: IP address

+   The address of the origin server for a transaction.

+.. extractor:: outbound-addr-local
+   :result: IP address

+   The local address of the server connection for a transaction.

 .. _ex-duration:

 Duration